BisratGirma/bisratgirma/README.md

 ### Hey!, Welcome to my 🌍 👋 🤗

-Here is where i create things, learn stuffs and collaborate with my favourite people (if you're one of'em 👍)
+Here is where i create things, learn stuffs and collaborate with my ⭐ people.!

 - 🔭 🇪🇹.
 -  👯 I’m looking to collaborate on mobile app projects.